-The women's leadership programs at the Carl Albert Center seek to address the historic under-representation of women in politics, public service, and other leadership roles.
+The women's leadership programs at the Carl Albert Center seek to address the historic under-representation of women in politics, public service and other leadership roles.
 Our mission is to educate, inspire and empower women to become political leaders.
 We accomplish this mission through a series of educational initiatives designed specifically for women in Oklahoma.

 N.E.W.
 Leadership Program

 Each year, we select approximately thirty undergaduate students to participate in the program.
 While the program is offered at no cost to the participants, the application process is highly competitive.
-Students are chosen based on numerous factors including, but not limited to: individual leadership potential, maturity, ability to deal with challenges, and capacity to reflect on one’s own personal strengths and weaknesses, special interests, unique characteristics or diverse experiences which contribute to the N.E.W.
+Students are chosen based on numerous factors including, but not limited to: individual leadership potential, maturity, ability to deal with challenges, capacity to reflect on one’s own personal strengths and weaknesses, special interests, unique characteristics or diverse experiences which contribute to the N.E.W.
 Leadership learning goals, interest in politics, public service or public policy, and a commitment to participate fully in the N.E.W.
 Leadership institute.

-Pipeline to Politics Program
+Pipeline to Politics

-If you are supporting a candidate, launching your own campaign or advocating for an issue, this training is for you!
+Whether you are supporting a candidate, launching your own campaign or advocating for an issue, this training is for you!